lukaszpatalas/ClearSpeak/README.md

 # ClearSpeak

+## Tasks

+- Check if there is any way to include AI-generated images (DALEE, MidJourney).
+- Develop an app.
+- Prepare final version of README.md
+- Explore options for creating an equivalent app in Power Apps.
+- Explore options for moving the Python version to Azure.

 ## Design

 ClearSpeak is an application featuring a user-friendly graphical interface that enables users to translate job-specific jargon into language that is easily understandable for individuals not familiar with such terminology, benefiting both customers and colleagues from other departments.